The Rossini Bicentennial Birthday Gala

 The Rossini Bicentennial Birthday Gala is a live album of operatic and sacred music by Gioachino Rossini, performed by Rockwell Blake, Craig Estep, Maria Fortuna, Thomas Hampson, George Hogan, Marilyn Horne, Kathleen Kuhlmann, Mimi Lerner, Chris Merritt, Jan Opalach, Samuel Ramey, Henry Runey, Frederica von Stade, Deborah Voigt, the Concert Chorale of New York and the Orchestra of St. Luke's under the direction of Sir Roger Norrington.
-It was released in 1993 as a 119-minute video album and in 1994 as a 78-minute CD.
+It was released in 1993 as a 119-minute video album and in 2002 as a 119-minute double CD.
+A 78-minute CD of excerpts from the concert was released in 1994.

 Background

 In 1992, New York City's Lincoln Center for the Performing Arts hosted two gala concerts commemorating the two hundredth anniversary of Rossini's birth.
 The concerts were filmed for EMI Records, who edited the best of their footage into a video album that they released in 1993 on both VHS tape and twelve-inch Laserdisc.
-The following year, EMI issued most of the contents of their video album (arranged in a different running order) on CD: the omissions were the Overture to La gazza ladra, the quartet "Cielo il mio labbro inspira" from Bianca e Falliero, the trio "Pappataci!
+The following year, EMI issued most of the contents of their video album (arranged in a different running order) on CD: the items left out were the Overture to La gazza ladra, the quartet "Cielo il mio labbro inspira" from Bianca e Falliero, the trio "Pappataci!
 Che mai sento" from L'italiana in Algeri and the duet "Perché mi guardi" from Zelmira.
+Virgin Classics restored these omissions in a double CD of the concert that they issued in 2002.